MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

 6. Right click on the cert and select **All Tasks** > **Manage Private Keys** Option.

 7. In the permissions dialog, select add option.
+It pops up a new window.
+Select 'Locations' option in it.
+Select the machine on which agent is installed among the list of locations shown and click **OK**.

-In the user selection dialog, write: **NT Service\GcaHostService** and click **OK**.
+8. In the user selection dialog, write: **NT Service\GcaHostService** and click **OK**.
 Don't click the **Check Names** button.

-8. Click okay on the permissions dialog.
+9. Click okay on the permissions dialog.
 The agent machine is now configured for agent to generate tokens using the certificate.

 ## Troubleshooting